 - where the incident occurred

-- how the agricultural chemical was applied (plane, boom spray, etc.)
+- how the agricultural chemical was applied (eg plane, boom spray)

-- weather conditions, particularly air temperature and wind speed and direction
+- weather conditions on the day, particularly air temperature and wind speed and direction

 - if agricultural chemical misuse is suspected, the label instructions that may have been breached

-- the effect from the incident (e.g. risk to crops, livestock, health, environment).
+- the effect from the incident (e.g. risk to crops, livestock, health, environment effects).